lorenzo774/devto-news/README.md

 [![Tech](https://skillicons.dev/icons?i=py)](https://skillicons.dev)

-Web scraping tool written in python to get articles news from dev.to
+Web scraping tool written in python to get articles news from dev.to <br />
+**DISCLAIMER: This tool can damage the website.
+Respect the rules and regulation of the website**

 ## Example